victorbofill/ripe-banana/LAB.md

 #### POST/PUT

-Studio, Films, and Actors, Reviewers and Reviews can be added and updated.
+Studio, Films, and Actors, Reviewers and Reviews can be added.

-Actors are added to films as part of normal film insert or update.
+Actors and Reviewers updated.

 #### DELETE